ibles/XeDist/README.md

 Calculate the $^{136}$Xe 0nBB background distribution in a LXe TPC.
 Used in my thesis to predict the external background in a generation-3 TPC without detailed Monte-Carlo.

-Uses the integrated rate from LZ (https://arxiv.org/abs/1912.04248)
+Uses a mathematical model of gamma-ray attenuation, and the integrated rate from LZ (https://arxiv.org/abs/1912.04248)

 ### Usage